 The Office of the Auditor General has conducted this annual review of information submitted by the Board of Trustees of the Chicago Transit Authority Retiree Health Care Trust pursuant to the Illinois State Auditing Act (30 ILCS 5/3-2.3(f)): "The Auditor General shall annually examine the information submitted pursuant to Section 22-101B(b)(3)(iii) of the Illinois Pension Code and shall prepare the determination specified in Section 22-101B(b)(3)(iv) of the Illinois Pension Code."
-The OAG's review, the scope of which is established by the Pension Code, focused on whether the actuarial assumptions used in the Retiree Health Care Trust's report were not unreasonable in the aggregate.
+The scope of the Auditor General's review is established by the Pension Code and focused on whether the actuarial assumptions used in the Retiree Health Care Trust's report were not unreasonable in the aggregate.